nestauk/sg_covid_impact/reports/technical_report/3_methodology.md

 The main advantage of Glass data that makes it relevant for our project is that it includes business descriptions that can be used to understand their economic activities at a higher level of resolution than is possible using industrial taxonomies.
 The fact that businesses generally use their websites to promote goods and services to consumers mean that we would expect their terminology to be suitable for querying with Google Search Trends, the data source that we will use to proxy consumer interests for the goods and services provided by different industries and its evolution.

-In addition to business metadata, Glass also started collecting Covid-19 notices at the beginning of the pandemic.... [content to be inserted from notice_analysis.md in branch 17_notice_topic_model]
+In addition to business metadata, Glass also started collecting Covid-19 notices at the beginning of the pandemic by searching for passages of text in a business' website that reference terms such as "Covid", "Coronavirus", "Government recommendation", "lockdown" etc.
+This captures notices such as,

+> "COVID-19: In light of the COVID-19 pandemic, we're only doing one-to-one lessons via Zoom or Skype.
+Please see our prices or contact us for more information.
+All the best, Dave and the team."

+We have between 210K-220K such notices for each of May, June, and July 2020 which we have used to assess whether periodic collection of notices can help to assess the impact of Covid-19 in Scotland, by identifying sectors and regions which are posting notices that are indicative of exposure to Covid, such as only being able to conduct lessons online.

+The SIC code (sector) of a notice is obtained by linking Glass to Companies house [@sec:], and regions can be obtained either from the address data scraped from a business' website or from the trading address listed in Companies house.

 ### b.
 Google Search Trends